10 Signs of an Unhealthy Gut and What to Do About It

 8. Weight Fluctuation

 Rapid weight gain or loss can be caused by a lot of different things.
-But if you think your gut is in distress, and you’re experiencing weight fluctuation, it might be worth looking more into.
+But if you think your gut health is in distress, and you’re experiencing unintended weight fluctuation, it might be worth looking more into.
 Since your gut influences how your body stores nutrients, it has a lot of influence over your weight.

 9. Chronic Constipation